hdShang/arxiv-daily/docs/cs-LG/2025-09-26/papers/250922387v1-spingpt-a-large-language-model-approach-to-playing-poker-correctly.md

 ---
 layout: default
-title: SpinGPT: A Large-Language-Model Approach to Playing Poker Correctly
+title: "SpinGPT: A Large-Language-Model Approach to Playing Poker Correctly"
 ---

 # SpinGPT: A Large-Language-Model Approach to Playing Poker Correctly